Contribution to society

 Accessibility

-• More and more content arrives on Telia TV with closed captions
+• More and more content is arriving on Telia TV with closed captions.

-• Our frontline staff have undergone training on how to better serve clients with special needs
+• Our customer service employees have received training on how to better serve customers with special needs.

-• We have analysed the accessibility of our shops.
-We actively involve people with special needs in our activities so that everyone could visit our shops
+• We have analysed and improved the accessibility of our shops, actively involving people with special needs in our activities to ensure that everyone can visit our shops.

 Women into technology

-• One of the prerequisites for cooperation projects aimed at young people is to encourage the next generation to distinguish themselves in the field of technology.
+• One of the goals of our youth-oriented collaboration projects is to inspire the next generation to pursue a career in technology.

 Privacy and security